rudrankbasant/QRCodeScanner/README.md

 # QRCodeScanner
-App that scans QR Codes and on recognizing a link/text, gives option to open in browser.<br/>
+App that scans both QR Code and Barcode, and on recognizing a link/text, gives option to open in browser.<br/>
 Uses Camera permissions.